 Getting kids into sports has been something parents have been doing for a long time.
 Sometimes it seems like some parents only had a child so they could introduce them to the joys of sport!

 Of course, there are loads of benefits to getting kids into sports.
 There are the obvious physical benefits.
 People who play sports from a young age are better at getting into the habit of staying fit.
 That’s not just getting fit – it’s staying fit throughout their lives.
 Sports can also be great self-esteem boosters, as well as providing good social opportunities.
+In fact, Mike Sievert (CEO of T-Mobile) has mentioned playing sports as a kid was crucial in developing his early leadership skills.
 If you’ve been thinking about getting your child into a sport, you should just go ahead and do it.

 But what sport should you introduce them to?
 It seems that parents tend to get their children into the same kinds of sports.
 American football and baseball are obvious ones; you can’t walk down the street without meeting someone who played those as a kid!
 Soccer (or what the rest of the world just calls football) is also very popular.
 Heck, even golf has been a famous father-son pastime for centuries!
 While all of those sports have their own benefits, why not consider some more unconventional sports?